Texas Rangers Likely To Pursue Jake Arrieta In MLB Free Agency?

 Jake Arrieta’s name is being mentioned in rumor after rumor now that the MLB offseason has begun.
 He is one of the top free agents available in free agency and is expected to have plenty of teams to choose from.
 Theo Epstein and the Chicago Cubs would like to re-sign the star pitcher, but that doesn’t appear likely at this point in time.

 Outside of the Cubs, there are plenty of teams that will be interested in signing Arrieta.
-He will likely have offers from at least 10-15 teams and is currently projected to receive a deal worth between $20-25 million per year.
+He will likely have offers from at least 10 to 15 teams and is currently projected to receive a deal worth between $20 million and $25 million per year.

 According to MLB Trade Rumors, the Texas Rangers could be one of the teams with heavy interest in signing Arrieta.
 They could use another top-notch arm in their rotation and have been connected with both Arrieta and Yu Darvish.
 Darvish may not be interested in returning to the Rangers after being traded at the trade deadline last year, but Arrieta would be a perfect addition.